bibimbop123/ruby-CLI/README.md

-Created a Command Line Interface app to generate fanstasy creature!
+Created a Command Line Interface app to generate fantasy creatures!
 First begin by submitting your favorite food!